-I’m a freelance photographer & filmmaker who deliveres creative and entertaining results using brand identity, print, and social media.
+Ilya is a freelance director, editor & photographer who delivers creative and entertaining results using brand identity, print, and social media.

-I have worked in the film industry for over 5 years, in camera team and director’s assistant positions.
-I have worked on multiple feature films, including Atom Egoyan’s ‘Remember’ and Goon 2: Last of the Enforcers.
+She has worked in the film industry for over 5 years, in camera team, director’s assistant and assistant editor positions.
+She has worked on multiple feature films, including Atom Egoyan’s ‘Remember’ and Goon 2: Last of the Enforcers.

-In 2016, I created and ran an Collective comprised of over 40 artists, called the Queen’s Park Water Tower Collective, in which I ran productions and events to promote the local underground arts, music and film scenes in Toronto.
-During this time I also produced and filmed a successful music video series with numerous musicians.
+In 2016, I created and ran a Collective comprised of over 40 artists, called the Queen’s Park Water Tower Collective, in which I ran productions and events to promote the local underground arts, music and film scenes in Toronto.
+During this time she also produced and directed numerous music videos.

-I have worked on multiple award winning independent film productions in directorial and cinematographer roles, such as my short Hunger Lust and Minsoo Koh’s Payphone.
+During this time Ilya worked on on multiple award winning independent film productions in directorial and cinematographer roles, such as her short Hunger Lust and Minsoo Koh’s Payphone.

-In 2020 I co-founded Bad Flower Pictures, alongside Pia Graham, with the intention to promote and create more female focused media.
+In 2020 she co-founded Bad Flower Pictures, alongside Pia Graham, with the intention to promote and create more female focused sports media.